In The Community

 Effective June 1, 2016, a waste bin will be placed at the Country Bottle Depot for rural residents.
 This bin is being placed here to help alleviate the current situation of community bins in the village filling up with waste from the surrounding area.
 Waste collection service in the Village of Holden is paid for by the residents.
 Rural residents currently have the choice to either request and pay for a dumpster for their acreage or farm or bring their waste for free to a nearby transfer station or the landfill in Ryley.
-This rural waste bin pilot will be evaluated at the end of October and if it is shown that the bin is being consistently used with acceptable items, the program could be extended into 2017.
+This rural waste bin pilot has been renewed for another year and will be reviewed in November 2018.

 What are acceptable items?
 This bin is for regular household garbage, lawn or hedge trimmings and scrap wood 3 feet or less in length.